 Your electric stove may also emit smoke because of dirty burners.
 For instance, if the burner has food residue or grease, then it may release smoke when the stove is turned on.
-Sometimes the dirt may not be visible.
+Sometimes the dirt or grease may not be visible.
 To fix this, you need to ensure that the burner is thoroughly cleaned.
 Disconnect the stove from the power, detach the burner from the stove then clean it thoroughly.
 This problem is also common if the stove has not been used for a long period of time.

 3. Faulty burner

 A faulty burner may also emit smoke.
 There are many things that may cause the burner to break down.
 Some of them include old age and poor maintenance.
-If you confirm that the smoke is released because the burner is faulty, then the only solution is to have it replaced.
-Don’t replace the faulty burner by yourself, instead, call your local electric stove repair to come and fix it.
+If you can confirm that the smoke is released because the burner is faulty, then the only solution is to have it replaced.
+Don’t replace the faulty burner by yourself, instead, call your local electric stove repairer to come and fix it.

 4. Faulty heating elements

 If your electric stove is smoking, you need to check it immediately to see the source of the smoke.
-If the problem is as a result of grease, coat or food residue, then a simple cleaning will fix the problem.
+If the problem is as a result of grease, coat or food residue, then a simple clean will fix the problem.
 However, if the smoke is a result of faulty components, then you need to call a reputable electrical repair service to come and fix the problem.
 Don’t fix a complex problem on your own.
 You may end up harming yourself or even create more problems that will cost you even more to fix.
 Just call Quick Spark electrical services, we will fix it.